-Even after a family law or divorce judgment is finalized, you may need additional support to ensure that the order is enforced.
+Even after a judgment is finalized in court, you may need divorce modifications and enforcement to ensure fairness and fulfillment of the terms.
 Attorney Lisa Zuckerman can provide informed guidance and reliable legal counsel to protect your rights in modifying or enforcing a family court order.
 When you work with our law office, we will listen to the unique circumstances of your case and advise you of your options and potential outcomes.
 Taking into consideration your individual concerns, we will strive for best possible resolution with minimal cost and impact to your family.

 Modification of Child Support

 Any modification of a child support must be based on a material change in circumstances.
 Emancipation of a child, material changes of income for either parent, new medical or health care problems, or an increased expense can merit a modification of a child support order.
 Whether you need to decrease child support obligations, you are seeking an increase in support or are seeking a relocation, our firm is experienced in collecting relevant evidence for your case.
 Attorney Zuckerman will review all relevant documentation and consult with experts when necessary to achieve or defend against a modification.